robak86/hardwired/README.md

 #### Using a Temporal Container

-Hardwired provides helpers for quickly instantiating definitions using a temporal container—a single container that is created to get the instance and then destroyed.
+Hardwired provides utility functions that allow you to quickly create and use a temporary container for instantiating definitions.
+This can be thought of as a disposable container that only exists long enough to retrieve the needed instances and is then immediately discarded.

 - `once` - returns a single instance using temporal container.
 The container is created on every `once` call and destroyed after.